-Most of us may think that all mosquitoes suck blood and that blood is their only source of food.
-Actually, nothing of this is true.
-First of all, not all mosquitoes suck blood, but only female mosquitoes (and not of all species for that matter), male mosquitoes don’t have specific mouthparts to pierce the skin and access blood vessels, so they couldn’t suck blood if they wanted to.
-And second, blood is not the primary source of food for female mosquitoes, as they feed on the nectar of plants to get sugar that they need for energy.
-In this article, we find out what do mosquitoes eat and look at the primary feeding habits of male and female mosquitoes.
+While many people may think that all mosquitoes drink blood and that this is their only source of food, actually, none of that is true.
+First of all, not all mosquitoes drink blood, only female mosquitoes do.
+Not even all species of mosquitoes need blood to survive.
+Male mosquitoes lack the specific mouthparts needed to pierce the skin and access blood vessels, so they could not get access to blood, even if they wanted to.
+Finally, blood is not the primary food source for female mosquitoes as they feed on the nectar of plants to get the sugar that they need for energy.
+In this article, we will find out what mosquitoes do eat and look at the primary feeding habits of male and female mosquitoes.

-As you may know by now, mosquitoes don’t bite us because they hate humans as race or they just want to eat.
-Actually, blood is needed for female mosquitoes to develop their eggs.
-More specifically an adult female mosquito needs protein from blood to develop eggs before laying them into the water.
-Once eggs have been laid into the water, a female mosquito can go seek for another blood meal to lay next batch of eggs and repeat this process multiple times a summer.
+As you may know, mosquitoes do not bite us because they are hungry or because they simply hate the human race.
+Female mosquitoes actually need blood in order to make their eggs.
+More specifically, an adult female mosquito needs a certain protein found in blood to create eggs before laying them in water.
+Once her eggs have been laid, a female mosquito can go seek another meal of blood before laying her next batch of eggs.
+She can repeat this process multiple times in a summer.

-This is the reason why male mosquitoes don’t bite humans, they simply don’t need our blood, because they don’t lay eggs.
-So naturally male mosquitoes don’t have the mouthparts needed to pierce a human skin and suck blood.
+This is the reason why male mosquitoes do not bite humans, they simply do not need our blood because they do not lay eggs.
+So, it is logical that male mosquitoes would lack the mouthparts needed to pierce an animal’s skin and drink their blood.

-Interesting fact, recently scientists have developed a way to interact with the chromosomes of mosquitoes in a way, that a female mosquito only lays eggs from which male mosquitoes are born, this way the mosquito population will naturally end after some generations.
-These experiments have proved to be successful in a lab, but we will have to wait and see how effective they are in real life conditions.
+Interestingly, scientists have recently developed a way to interact with the chromosomes of mosquitoes so that only male mosquitoes will be born.
+In this way, they hope that the mosquito population will end naturally after a few generations.
+While these experiments have been proven successful in a lab, we will have to wait and see how effective they are in real life.

-A male mosquito has a much shorter lifespan than a female mosquito.
-Male mosquitoes live approx. 1 week, while female mosquitoes can live over a month and some species can even hibernate during a winter to continue the population in the next spring.
-This is why female mosquitoes need more energy from sugar than male mosquitoes to live.
-Also, before hibernating female mosquitoes eat more sugars to store more energy, so they can live throughout the cold weather without needing food.
+A male mosquito has a much shorter lifespan than a female.
+Male mosquitoes live for approximately one week, while female mosquitoes can live for over a month.
+Some species can even hibernate during the winter to continue their population the following spring.
+This is why female mosquitoes need more energy than male mosquitoes to live.
+Also, before hibernating, female mosquitoes will eat more sugar to store more energy, so they can survive the cold weather without needing additional food.

-Mosquitoes need food also while developing in the larval stage when they are in the water.
-They feed on microscopic organic particles such as bacterias and plants.
-Mosquitoes do not feed in pupae development stage.
+Mosquitoes also need food while in their larval stage.
+This is when they are in the water after hatching, before becoming adult mosquitoes.
+Mosquito larvae feed on microscopic organic particles such as bacteria and plants.
+Developing mosquitoes do not feed during the pupae stage.

-Female mosquitoes need protein from blood to create eggs.
-However, not all mosquito species need blood to produce eggs, there are few mosquito species in the world that only need carbohydrate to produce eggs.
-Besides that, there are also some mosquito species that feed on the blood of other animals and do not bite humans (at least when their primary blood sources are around).
-Generally, mosquitoes suck blood from humans, animals, amphibians, reptiles, and birds, but there are some species that prefer to feed only from a specific type of animal, for example, livestock, bird or frog, before they go and seek for humans.
+There are also some mosquito species that only feed on the blood of other animals and do not bite humans.
+(At least, when their primary blood source is around.)
+Generally, mosquitoes will drink blood from humans, animals, amphibians, reptiles, and birds, but there are some species that prefer to feed only from a specific type of animal, for example, livestock, birds, or frogs, before they will go and seek human blood.